makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

 ## 4.2 linguistic phenomena they aim to study 7

 * earlier studies emphasized exhaustivity (Cooper+ 1996; Lehmann+ 1996),
-* recent ones tend to focus on a few properties of interest.
-For example,
+* recent ones tend to focus on a few properties of interest
   * Sennrich (2017), for MT, focusing on five properties: subject–verb agreement, noun phrase agreement, verb–particle constructions, polarity, and transliteration